mamund/2019-06-goto-amsterdam/stories/account-story.md

 We keep track of purchasing accounts at BigCo, Inc.

-Each customer can one or more purchasing accounts.
+Each customer can own one or more purchasing accounts.
 Accounts are tied to various divisions in the company and Customers need a purchase account for each division they do business with at BigCo, Inc.  Current divisions are Dry Goods, Hardware, Software, Grocery, Pharmacy, and Military.

 Each Account record has the division value, customer identifier, spending limit, default discount percentage, and assigned SalesRep identifier.
 There is also a status value (suspended, active, pending-review, closed).
 We also track the date/time the record was created and the date/time it was last updated.
 Account records cannot be deleted.